xpring-eng/hermes-ilp/README.md

-# hermes-ilp
+# Hermes
-An POC ILP-as-a-Service endpoint that provides STREAM sending and SPSP support via gRPC to Xpring Wallet
+A POC ILP-as-a-Service endpoint that provides STREAM sending and SPSP support via gRPC to the Xpring Wallet.